 - Proper food storage procedures

-- Following ‘Leave No Trace’ principles by packing all your things out when you leave.
+- Following ‘Leave No Trace’ principles, pack your things out when you leave.

 Sleeping for free overnight at Walmart parking lots has been a staple among the van life & RV community for decades.

 And it’s no wonder why that is.
-Walmart Supercenters are ubiquitous all across the country (and Canada!) and offer safe places to stay overnight with security personnel overseeing the parking lot.
+Walmart Supercenters are ubiquitous nationwide (and Canada!) and offer safe places to stay overnight, with security personnel overseeing the parking lot.
 We’re not ashamed to admit that we’ve slept overnight at more than our fair share of Walmart parking lots across the country.

 The downside of overnight parking at Walmart is that not all Walmarts are friendly to camper vans & RVs.
 If you happen to be at the ‘wrong’ Walmart, you may get a rude knock in the middle of the night and be asked to leave.

-When traveling along major transportation highways, you’ve probably gassed up at one of the many Flying J and Pilot service centers.
-These two brands, and a handful of others, used to only service the long haul trucking industry, but recently began prioritizing campers, RVs, and other private vehicles.
+You’ve probably gassed up at one of the many Flying J and Pilot service centers when traveling along major transportation highways.
+These two brands, and a handful of others, used to only service the long-haul trucking industry but recently began prioritizing campers, RVs, and other private vehicles.

 In addition, Flying J and Pilot service centers also offer a wealth of RV services like water dump stations and propane refills.
-Bonus: If you have a Good Sam account, then you’ll be able to get discounts off these services (as well as fuel discounts).
+Bonus: If you have a Good Sam account, you’ll be able to get discounts on these services (as well as fuel discounts).

-The downside to overnight camping at Flying J and Pilot service centers is the noise.
+The noise is the downside to overnight camping at Flying J and Pilot service centers.
 If you haven’t had the pleasure of trying to sleep while gigantic diesel trucks drive by your camper, you’ll soon find out what we’re talking about.

 Many casinos offer free camping facilities to the van life and RV community.
-Although oftentimes the free ‘campsite’ is nothing more than a parking spot in the back of the Casino lot without even a bathroom nearby.
+Oftentimes, the free ‘campsite’ is nothing more than a parking spot in the back of the casino lot without even a bathroom nearby.